 Dan Stone is responsible for providing strong global leadership and operational excellence to advance the mission and strategy of CompuCom®.
-He has served as our chief executive officer since December 2016.
+Dan became chief executive officer in December 2016 and was named President of CompuCom after it's acquisition by Office Depot, Inc.

 What are some key things that CompuCom is focused on from a client perspective?